CREATING AN ATMOSPHERE WHERE FAITH, SCHOLARSHIP AND CREATIVITY CAN SEAMLESSLY CONNECT.

 God creates and sustains us with abundant, life-giving love.
 Through the incarnation of Jesus, the Word-made-flesh, God impresses divine presence in sacrament and sign and stirs our sense of mystery.
-Wonder is transformed into desire poetically expressed by Loras student Peter Benson, who prays to God to “hurl” him “into a snowflake,” “into a quiet field,” “into steel springs and ebony,” for “the places of peace I find, have you within them.”
 We are especially attuned to the dignity and spirituality of each person in whom the image of God uniquely dwells.

 - Weekday Eucharistic adoration takes place in St. Joseph’s Chapel, and Holy Hours are dedicated to student-athletes, priests’ jubilees, and prayer for vocations.

 - The Grotto devoted to Mary located on central campus inspires prayer and petition (not only before tests!), and is the fair weather site for Wednesday night Mass.
-Other devotional sites include the Peace Pole, the Rosary Garden created by the student Daughters of Isabella organization, athletic areas, and campus residences where students gather for communal prayer.
+Other devotional sites include the Peace Pole, the Rosary Garden created by the student Daughters of Christ the King organization, student athletic areas, the Interfaith Prayer Space, and campus residences where students gather for communal prayer.

 - Among sacred music concerts, Mysteries of Christmas is a crowning event produced by Loras Choirs, Wind Ensemble, and the Spiritual Life division.
 Mysteries unites Loras and community members (including television audiences) through music, readings, and common prayer and draws them into Advent anticipating the birth of Christ.